-From 2021 through to 2027, the UKFS-CDT will train over 60 interdisciplinary doctoral researchers capable of leading the UK towards a resilient, healthy and inclusive food future.
-Cohort 2 will start in autumn of 2022.
+The UKFS-CDT will train up to 60 interdisciplinary doctoral researchers capable of leading the UK towards a resilient, healthy and inclusive food future.
+Cohort 3 will started in autumn of 2023.

 This 4-year programme is aimed at graduates with a strong interest in multi-disciplinary research and interdisciplinary food systems perspectives.
 Understanding the complex food system challenges requires holistic and novel interdisciplinary thinking.
 We invite highly motivated individuals from a wide range of academic or career backgrounds including humanities, social sciences, natural sciences, and physical sciences to apply.